AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Maximum Depth of Binary Tree**: Given the `root` of a binary tree, return its maximum depth.
 A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
 - **Excel Sheet Column Title**: Given an integer `columnNumber`, return its corresponding column title as it appears in an Excel sheet.
 - **Excel Sheet Column Number**: Given a string `columnTitle` that represents the column title as it appears in an Excel sheet, return its corresponding column number.
+- **Reverse Bits**: Reverse bits of a given 32 bits unsigned integer.

 ## How to Use
 - Browse through each Java file to understand the code structure and problem-solving techniques.